Christian Giving

 Just as Jesus taught many times using analogies, so also Paul used an analogy in his teaching about giving.
 The analogy he used was that of a farmer sowing seed with the expectation of later reaping a harvest.
 If the farmer sows seed sparingly, he will reap only sparingly, realizing a meager harvest.
 But if he sows seed bountifully, he will reap a bountiful harvest, and so it is the same with our giving.

-Notice also Paul’s instruction in verse 7 of this passage about how we as believers should give: “Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver.”
+Also notice Paul’s instruction in verse 7 of this passage about how we as believers should give: “Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver.”
 We are not to give reluctantly, or with the feeling or belief that we are under some sort of compulsion to give beyond our means, or that we are obliged to give some certain amount.
-Paul taught that we are free to give as we have decided in our own hearts, all the while understanding that if we give bountifully, then we will receive back bountifully, but if we give sparingly using a only a small measure, then we will receive back in return only sparingly, in the same small measure.
+Paul taught that we are free to give as we have decided in our own hearts, all the while understanding that if we give bountifully, then we will receive back bountifully, but if we give sparingly using only a small measure, then we will receive back in return only sparingly, in the same small measure.

 In addition to sharing with fellow believers in need, Paul also instructed us that we are to give to those among us who preach and teach the word of God.
 In 1 Corinthians Paul wrote: “… the Lord directed those who proclaim the gospel to get their living from the gospel.”
 (1 Corinthians 9:14).
 Again, in his letter to the Galatians Paul instructed us saying: “The one who is taught the word is to share all good things with the one who teaches him.”
 (Galatians 6:6).

 Paul also wrote to Timothy telling him that those who preach and teach the word of God deserve to be paid, and in doing so he used quotes from both Deuteronomy 25:4, and Luke 10:7.
-Paul taught us saying: “The elders who rule well are to be considered worthy of double honor, especially those who work hard at preaching and teaching.
+Paul taught saying: “The elders who rule well are to be considered worthy of double honor, especially those who work hard at preaching and teaching.
 For the Scripture says, “You shall not muzzle the ox while he is threshing”, and “The laborer is worthy of his wages.”
 (1 Timothy 5:17-18).

 The Origins of the Tithe